makushatnik/devops-course/exam/README.md

 3. I don't have outer IP, so Github Webhooks wouldn't work.
 Until I figure how to install Nginx on Windows and make some configs.

 ### Further development
-* If I had enough time, I would replace Github by Gitlab.
+* If I had enough time, I would replace Github by Gitlab and replace Docker images there.
 * If I had enough time, I would make Docker containers management - Kubernetes or Swarm.